opencor/opencor.github.io/user/_sources/plugins/simulation/simulationExperimentView.rst.txt

 You might have noticed that the bottom graph panel has a blue vertical line to its left.
 This is to indicate that it is the currently selected graph panel (a graph panel can be selected by clicking on it).
 Something else that you might have noticed is that the **Graphs** section is now empty.
-This is because there are currently no graphs associated with the graph panel.
+This is because there are currently no graphs associated with the seleted graph panel.
 Just for illustration, you can create a graph to plot ``V`` (from the ``membrane`` component) against ``V'`` (also from the ``membrane`` component):

 .. image:: pics/SimulationExperimentViewScreenshot14.png